 Did you know that Palm Beach is one of over 100 beaches in Sydney?
 Sun, surf, sand and shopping – Sydney has it all.

-But if you’ve done the shopping, eating out and maybe taken a little jaunt down to Bondi Beach, why not head up the northern beaches to Palm Beach (or Palmy, as the locals call it) for a couple of nights?
+But if you’ve done the shopping, eating out and maybe taken a little jaunt down to Bondi Beach or a day trip into the wild to see wombats and waterfalls, why not head up the northern beaches to Palm Beach (or Palmy, as the locals call it) for a couple of nights?

 Side note: I once took a (calamitous) surf lesson on Bondi Beach, which ended with me “riding the wave” to the sand only to be served up like a black pudding in my wetsuit on a surfboard platter.
 But I digress…